Ahtenus/minecraft-init/readme.markdown

  * Cleaning of server.log, a big log file slows down the server
  * Backup for worlds
  * Server updating and complete backup
+ * Exclude files and directories from full backup by adding them to "exclude.list"

 Requirements
 ------------